neongreen/agent/README.md

 - `--claude` - Use Claude Code
 - `--codex` - Use [OpenAI Codex](https://github.com/openai/codex) CLI
-- `--openrouter MODEL` - Use OpenRouter (via Codex CLI) with the specified model
+- `--openrouter` - Use OpenRouter (via Codex CLI).
+This is a boolean flag.
 - `--opencode` - Use [Opencode CLI](https://opencode.ai) for LLM calls (uses `github-copilot/gpt-4.1` by default)
+- `--model MODEL` - Specify the model to use for any of the above

 ```bash
 # Use Claude Code